gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 # optogenetics_analysis

+Running this analysis package uses jupyter noteboooks.
+In addition, there are .py files that are loaded into the notebooks.

+The notebook was tested and run using python 3.7.3.

 The design of this behavioral task for mice was inspired by operant conditioning behavioral tasks.
 In such tasks, animals are required to make their “next” choice based on their “previous” actions and the corresponding outcomes of that action.

-mice were head-restrained and indicated one of two choices by licking to one of two lick-ports (‘‘lick left/lick right’’) after hearing a “go” cue.
+Here, mice were head-restrained and indicated one of two choices by licking to one of two lick-ports (‘‘lick left/lick right’’) after hearing a “go” cue.
 In this task, the computer selected one port as the “correct” (i.e. rewarded) port and maintained this designation before switching at random to the other port after 4 to 8 trials were rewarded.
 The first lick after the go cue was used to select a port and water was only delivered on the offset of this lick, motivating the animal to lick again to test if a reward was delivered (and subsequently continue licking to collect reward, if present).
 The optimal strategy in this task is to implement win-->repeat and lose-->switch behaviors and to avoid executing win-->switch and lose-->repeat behaviors on two consecutive trials.

 This task was designed by Gil Mandelbaum and Zengcai Guo in the Sabatini Lab at Harvard Medical School and Svobda Lab at Janelia Farms Research Campus.